jeffwen/road_building_extraction/README.md

 The main architecture is the [U-Net architecture](https://arxiv.org/pdf/1505.04597) that was used initially for biomedical image segmentation, but has since been successful in other tasks such as satellite imagery segmentation.

 ![alt text][unet_arch]

+During the training process, I mainly used Tensorboard to keep track of the different runs.

+![alt text][tensorboard]

 Below is an example of the output from the network (the left image is the input RGB satellite image, the middle is the ground truth label, and the right side shows the model prediction).